 Situated off Toorak Road and tucked behind Chapel Street in the heart of South Yarra’s shopping district, the main entrance is accessed from River Street.
 Offering over 7,000 square metres of net lettable area over nine levels, 10 River is an exclusive office building founded on flexibility, convenience and elevated luxury.
-Instrumental in guiding the brief, Carr undertook market research to identity unique positioning for 10 River’s tenant profiling.
+Instrumental in guiding the brief, Carr undertook market research to identify unique positioning for 10 River’s tenant profiling.
 This formalised the project’s overall level of design quality and amenity, resulting in a clear set of design guidelines.

 The street level is defined by a heavy, darkened sandblasted concrete podium capped by a black mirrored canopy that reflects the street’s activity and the trees below.
 The use of weighty materials solidifies the building, offering a sense of permanence and arrival.